Why Good Shorts Go Bad (Part 1): Herbalife

 In that vein, looking at cases where great short ideas turned out horribly for bears might yield significant insight on how one can refine their investment process, particularly when evaluating short ideas that seem compelling on first look, but may not be as attractive as it seems.
 Most of the case studies examined in this series will be fairly recent, so I'll be the first to admit that there perhaps remains a time bias (as any good historian knows, one can only fully appreciate the significance of events after some time has passed, enough for ideas to germinate and mature).
 Nevertheless, being aware of that is probably the first step to minimizing bias, allowing us to distill important lessons through contemporary examples.

-In this first instalment, I shall attempt to formally concretize some critical ideas and assumptions regarding the art and science of short-selling, and dive in-depth into why the Herbalife short turned out badly despite a strong thesis, intense media coverage and impending regulatory action.
+In this first installment, I shall attempt to formally concretize some critical ideas and assumptions regarding the art and science of short selling, and dive in-depth into why the Herbalife short turned out badly despite a strong thesis, intense media coverage and impending regulatory action.

 Why Short Ideas Face A Higher Onus Than Long Ideas